-The Bank has launched the following products and services in 2014:
+The Bank has launched the following products and services in 2014 and first quarter of 2015:

 • Electronic Remittance of Sickness, Maternity & Employees Compensation Benefit

 PNB took the lead in the electronic remittance of employee benefits through the employer for further credit to the employee.
 This replaced the current disbursement method through check issuance.
 The new system involves the automated generation and transmission of report, with auto reversal of unsuccessful transactions.